-Even a simple 4 or 6 GPU mining rig can pump out a fair bit of heat – enough to easily heat a room through winter with no heating on.
-If you have plans to run several rigs you are going to need to factor in heat extraction and a fresh supply of cool air as well as the electricity bill – If you live in a hotter country where it’s hot all year round, then heat is going to be even more of an issue.
+Even a simple 4 or 6 GPU mining rig can pump out a fair bit of heat – enough to quickly heat a room through winter with no heating on.
+If you have plans to run several rigs, you are going to need to factor in heat extraction and a fresh supply of cool air as well as the electricity bill – If you live in a hotter country where it’s hot all year round, then heat is going to be even more of an issue.

 This should give you a better understanding of mining, what it is and how it helps to secure Bitcoin and Altcoin networks by signing and verifying the transactions.
-Hopefully, you can see the see the power of blockchain technology and how it removes the need for central banking entities.
+Hopefully, you can see the power of blockchain technology and how it removes the need for central banking entities.

 Are you already mining or thinking of building a mining machine?
 Let us know in the comments.